Family Recovers After School Bus Hits Bicyclist ($2.1 Million)

-Before the bus driver hit the bicyclist, a 911 call came into the dispatch from a women reporting a bicyclist in the middle of the lane on Sauk Trail who was very hard to see and causing traffic to swerve.
+Before the bus driver hit the bicyclist, a 911 call came into the dispatch from a woman reporting a bicyclist in the middle of the lane on Sauk Trail who was very hard to see and causing traffic to swerve.
 Within a minute, the school bus driver struck the bicyclist and ran him over.

 The school bus driver denied ever seeing the bicyclist.

 The school bus driver was not charged by the Sauk Village Police Department.
-Further, investigation by the Suburban Major Accident Reconstruction Team did not fault the school bus driver.
+Further, the investigation by the Suburban Major Accident Reconstruction Team did not fault the school bus driver.
 Rather, the crash reconstruction indicated the bus was driving below the speed limit.
 The police faulted the deceased bicyclist for riding further than necessary from the curb and riding without a front headlight.